 As a carer, you have a right under the law to be informed and involved in hospital discharge and planning.
 You and the person you care for should be involved at all stages of discharge planning, so long as the person you care for consents to this.
 Hospital wards can sometimes seem like busy places and you may feel pressure from the hospital to get the person you care for home as soon as possible.
 The person you care for may be anxious to come home.
 However, it is important that your views have been taken into consideration and that the person you care for is not being discharged before necessary support has been put in place.
 In situations where the person you care for does not want you to be involved or be given information about their care, you should be informed of this.
 If the person you care for is unable to make their own decisions (lacks mental capacity), you may be able to make certain decisions about health and welfare matters if you have a Guardianship or Power of Attorney.
 If not, the law requires professionals to act in the 'best interests' of the person you care for and you should be involved in this decision-making process.
-Note: For more information on mental capacity visit carersuk.org/mental-capacity or email advice@carersuk.org What should happen before the person I care for is discharged?
+Note: For more information on mental capacity, visit carersuk.org/mental-capacity or email advice@carersuk.org What should happen before the person I care for is discharged?

-When the person you care for is nearing their expected date of discharge the following steps should be taken: - An assessment should be carried out to see if they are medically fit to be discharged. - A discharge assessment should be carried out to see if they need support once discharged (see page 4). - An adult carer support plan or young carer statement should be carried out (or at least arranged), to see whether you as a carer need support once the person you care for is discharged (see page 7). - A written care and support plan should be given to the person you care for (and a support plan for yourself if you have had your own carer's assessment), which outlines the support required and how this will be provided. - Support should be put in place, as outlined in the care and support plan (for the person being cared for) and the support plan (for you).
+When the person you care for is admitted to hospital, they should start working towards what is called a 'planned date of discharge'.
+Even if this is a while away, it helps with planning effectively for their discharge.
+You can ask the ward for this information.
+When the person you are caring for is nearing their expected date of discharge, the following steps should be taken: - An assessment should be carried out to see if they are medically fit to be discharged. - A discharge assessment should be carried out to see if they need support once discharged (see page 4). - An adult carer support plan or young carer statement should be carried out (or at least arranged), to see whether you as a carer need support once the person you care for is discharged (see page 7). - A written care and support plan should be given to the person you care for (and a support plan for yourself if you have had your own carer's assessment), which outlines the support required and how this will be provided.
+Support should be put in place, as outlined in the care and support plan (for the person being cared for) and the support plan (for you).
 What should happen on the day the person I care for is discharged?